Romanian Athenaeum

 Romanian Athenaeum, Concert hall in central Bucharest, Romania

-The Romanian Athenaeum features a circular neoclassical structure with a grand dome, four corner towers, and six columns at its main entrance.
+The Romanian Athenaeum is a concert hall in central Bucharest with a circular neoclassical structure that features a large dome, four corner towers, and six columns at the main entrance.
+The interior extends over multiple levels with the main floor at ground level and the surrounding boxes above.

 Location: Bucharest